High Performance champions program Overview

 A unique element of the High Performance program is the mentoring model which offers participants important opportunities for character development on and off the court.

 Coach-mentors maintain a personal file for each of their mentees to track and plan the training, academic, and general character development such as competing with integrity and maintaining self-esteem.
-Other responsibilities of coach-mentors include recommending tournament schedules overseeing video analysis of strokes and match play.
-Coach-mentors also meet two times during each school year with the parents and player to report on the player’s progress and to assess parental involvement.
-Mentor-coaches also supervise the players’ required community service.
+Other responsibilities of coach-mentors include recommending tournament schedules, supervising the player’s required community service, and monitoring player development both on and off court.
+Coach-mentors are available to meet with the parents and player to report on the player’s progress.

 JTCC’s mentoring relationships foster a value-based community and encourage players to become mentors in their own communities.